 The evening was one of many surprises, it was a fantastic performance and the brothers spoke warmly to the audience throughout the show so it felt very intimate.
 All in all: a unique show, orchestrated perfectly.

-For further information on Scala & Kolacny Brothers visit their site here.
+For further information and future gigs visit Scala & Kolacny Brothers’ website here.

-Listen to Scala & Kolacny Brothers cover of Creep (Radiohead) here:
+Listen to Scala & Kolacny Brothers cover Radiohead’s Creep here: